Note: There are many different spellings of Speirs. These include Speers, Spears, Spiers and Speirs.

 Alexander Speirs’ parents were John Speers, an Edinburgh merchant and burgess of the N.W.
 (Tolbooth) parish in Edinburgh and Isobell Twedie, the daughter of John Twedie an ex Lord Provost of Peebles (1703-1707).
 They married in 1708 and had eight children, three sons and five girls, Alexander being the fourth child and second son, born and baptized in September 1714.
 John became a burgess of Edinburgh in 1705, his third son James in 1743.
 The eldest son John died in 1726 at the age of fourteen from drowning.

-What Alexander did as a young adult has not been ascertained however in 1740 at the age of twenty six he travelled to Virginia.
-I’m not clear why he went there at that time however it possibly could have been as a factor/associate of a tobacco company, which is what a number of young men did then, particularly if they were of the merchant class.
+What Alexander did as a young adult is not clear, however there is some evidence to suggest he went to Virginia in the 1730s, more of which in Part 2.
+However in 1740 at the age of twenty six he did travel to Virginia.
+If he had gone to Virginia earlier it would have been as a factor/associate of a tobacco company, which is what a number of young men did then, and in his case, more than likely for the Buchanan family which again will be looked it Part 2.

 Whatever the reason he became involved with the Cary (Carey) family plantations in Virginia, eventually marrying Sarah Cary the youngest daughter of Henry Cary jnr. of Ampthill in Chesterfield County, and his second wife Anne Edwards.
 Henry Cary’s main occupation was as a contract builder.
 His buildings include the President’s House and the Brafferton Building of William and Mary College, both still existing, and Ampthill House, the family home built in 1732.
 In 1929 the house was dismantled and rebuild in Richmond where it remains.